LeeSmith7/Of_Mice_and_Cats/index.md

-# Welcome to Mice and Cats
+# Of Mice and Cats
 Website for mice and cats game
 SoftDes Spring 19